-- An expansion of the terminal core to provide additional area for terminal retail, airline lounges, departure lounge, arrivals processing, baggage handling, loading docks, and offices. - Upgrade of Bay 87 to Code E MARS configuration. - Construction of Bays 65 to 68, fixed links, passenger boarding bridges and departure gates. - Conversion of conventional check-in counters to automatic bag-drop. - Upgrade to Australian Border Force arrivals processing areas to accommodate new requirements. - Expansion of passenger screening area to include installation of advanced x-ray technology. - Upgrade of baggage handling system to accommodate Standard 3 checked bag screening. - Construction of a new multi-level car park and enhancement of terminal face roads.
+- An expansion of the terminal core to provide additional area for terminal retail, airline lounges, departure lounge, arrivals processing, baggage handling, loading docks, and offices. - Upgrade of Bay 87 to Code E MARS configuration. - Construction of Bays 65 to 68, fixed links, passenger boarding bridges and departure gates. - Conversion of conventional check-in counters to automatic bag-drop. - Upgrade to Australian Border Force arrivals processing areas to accommodate new requirements. - Expansion of passenger screening area to include installation of body scanners and CT cabin bag x-ray machines. - Upgrade of baggage handling system to accommodate Standard 3 checked bag screening. - Construction of a new multi-level car park and enhancement of terminal face roads.